Abraham Lincoln Lewis: Background and family history

 Named after President Abraham Lincoln, A.L. was born March 29, 1865 in Madison County, Florida, only months after the president issued the Emancipation Proclamation.
 Although he was known to be bright and a "voracious reader," Lewis, whose formerly enslaved father was a blacksmith, dropped out of school in the sixth grade in order to contribute to the family income.
 After the family moved to Jacksonville in 1880, Lewis began working as a water boy at a saw mill where, over time, he was promoted to foreman and became the highest paid Black person at the mill.
 He used savings from this time to purchase the first Black-owned shoe store in Jacksonville.

 Entrepreneurship and philanthropy

+Afro-American Life Insurance Company (AFRO)

-Then in 1901 he and Along with six other business associates, Lewis founded the Afro-American Insurance Association in 1901, the first insurance company in Florida.
+Along with six other business associates, Lewis founded the Afro-American Insurance Association in 1901, the first insurance company in Florida.
 The company headquarters burned down in the Great Fire of 1901, but Lewis and the others relocated the business to Lewis' home and renamed it the Afro-American Life Insurance Company.
 During this time Lewis served as treasurer, and he became the president of Afro-American Life in 1919.
 Eventually the company acquired Chathorn Mutual Life Insurance Company and expanded into Georgia.

 Lewis helped to found both the Negro Business League and 50-50 Bottling, the first Black-owned bottling company in Florida.